 After 10 minutes of looking for the cow, we found her.
 It was hard to look at her without wincing, especially when she walked.
 There was no obvious wound however her lower front left leg was not straight.
 It was bent at the knee almost at a right angle towards her body which meant that every time she had to put her weight on the knee rather than the hoof.

 Jean Claude examined her and came to give us his medical opinion.
 It appeared that this cow had broken her leg in the past and as it had not been treated, callous had built up and possibly contracted the tendons and as a result, she could not get this leg straight anymore.
 He also explained that the cow was ready to breed again.
 He said that he saw signs that this cow had been injected with hormones so she could be impregnated again.
 We were horrified at this thought.
-The idea that this deformed cow would have to go through the challenge of pregnancy, birth and being a mother (her previous calf was still with her).
-Also, the idea that the cow could be mounted by a male seemed unfathomable given the state of her.
+The idea was that this deformed cow would have to go through the challenge of pregnancy, birth, and being a mother (her previous calf was still with her).
+Also, the idea that the cow could be mounted by a male seemed unfathomable given her state.
 Both of us were very upset at what it was we were seeing and imagining what this animal would be going through if we didn’t do something.
-We tried to explain our reaction and sensitivity of the situation to Gilbert and Jean Claude.
+We tried to explain our reaction and sensitivity to the situation to Gilbert and Jean Claude.
 We explained that, as vegans, we find it very hard to see any suffering whether the victim is human or non-human.
 That seeing this suffering made us want to take action and become vegan in the first place and of course, try to help when we witnessed suffering or cruelty.
 Jean Claude did not know what veganism was but the Gilbert did (because he had been the recipient of a million emails from me in the months leading up to the trip).

 We slowly walked back to the hotel feeling powerless that there was little else we could do.
 Owning cows is a way to show you have status and wealth in Rwanda.
 Our traveler was so grateful to me that I had been there with her, that she named me “Brighde, my armed soldier.”
-Yes, this traveler was very sweet and had a hart of gold!
+Yes, this traveler was very sweet and had a heart of gold!

 Our traveler then asked Gilbert to contact the owner of the cow, and asked him if he was willing to sell the cow.
 She felt she had to do something right away to take the cow out of the situation she was in.
 Our traveler knew that she did not have much time to come up with a plan since we were departing the hotel the very next day.

 Sometime later, Gilbert approached us and said that the owner of the cow was willing to sell the cow.
 Gilbert then said to our traveler that if she bought the cow, he would help to take care of her for all of her life.
 It was right there when, our traveler and Gilbert, without even knowing each other for more than a day, made an agreement that would last for years to come.
-They agreed that they will work together every day, from that time on, to better the life of their suffering cow.
+They agreed that they will work together every day, from that time on, to better the lives of their suffering cow.

 That was the moment that a feeling of compassion united the life of two people.
 Gilbert said that this experience was sure to be a lasting one for the people around the area.
 A seed had been planted that animals are worthy of our compassion and that through this experience, he understands more about our motivation to be vegan.
 He understood that veganism is about compassion and that we as vegans are trying to limit the harm we do to non-human animals.
-We were very touched by this sentiment and sharing his new understanding with us.
+We were very touched by this sentiment and shared his new understanding with us.
 We learned that the people of Rwanda, despite having few laws to protect animals do care and that when their eyes are opened to suffering that they will show compassion to those without a voice.
-Our traveler vowed to Gilbert that he would never be alone in his, and that he will have all of her support in this venture and for as long as it lasts.
+Our traveler vowed to Gilbert that he would never be alone in his and that he will have all of her support in this venture and for as long as it lasts.

 After contacting our traveler to see if she could send me photos, she was able to give me an update on how this whole project was progressing.

-Our traveler emphasized that she was impressed and humbled by the strong commitment of Jean Claude the vet, to be so involved in this journey – the care of our beloved cow.- His constant attention to detail, and medical advice are simply extraordinary.
+Our traveler emphasized that she was impressed and humbled by the strong commitment of Jean Claude the vet, to be so involved in this journey – the care of our beloved cow.- His constant attention to detail and medical advice are simply extraordinary.

 A beautiful big stable has been built with the advice of Jean Claude to make getting around as easy as possible for her.
 Cowboys are bringing grass to her instead of her being taken out to pasture.